Bocchi the Rock!: Kessoku Band

-The vocalist and rhythm guitarist of Kessoku Band, who attends the same high school as Hitori.
+The lead vocalist and rhythm guitarist of Kessoku Band, she attends the same high school with Hitori.
 In contrast to Hitori, she is a cheerful, charismatic extrovert who has an active social life, to the point that her extroversion manifests as an overwhelming aura at times.
-She initially joined Kessoku Band to get closer to Ryo, whom she has a crush on, but fled after lying about her guitar-playing skills.
-With Bocchi's help, she becomes a decent guitar player in her own right and soon settles on playing secondary guitar and providing the band's main vocals.
-She refers to herself as Kita Kita due to her strong dislike of her given name, (Note: Her name phonetically sounds the same as きた行くよ, meaning "I'm here!
-Let's go!") which causes her to have a Bocchi-like meltdown when discussing it.
+She initially joined Kessoku Band to get closer to Ryō, whom she has a crush on, but fled after lying about her guitar-playing skills.
+With Bocchi's help, she becomes a decent guitar player in her own right.
+She has a strong dislike of her given name as it phonetically sounds the same as "I'm here!
+Let's go!" (きた行くよ).
 Her surname comes from Kensuke Kita.
 She plays a Pelham Blue Gibson Les Paul Junior Doublecut electric guitar.